 - Will your young adult need student loans?
 What’s the best way to manage them?

-Building a budget habit is crucial.
+Creating a budget habit is crucial.
 Explain to your young adult how starting to budget now helps them avoid the dangerous trap of overspending.
-If they’re completely honest about what they spend their money on, they’re less likely to make unnecessary purchases that’ll cost them later.
+If they’re completely honest about what they spend their money on each month, they’re less likely to make unnecessary purchases that’ll cost them later.

 Follow our step-by-step guide to creating a personal budget.